MHA honors Licking County individuals, groups for service

 The Henry Mardis Compeer Member of the Year award was presented to Christa Gutridge.
 She is a retired nurse and driver for MHA’s Compeer program, willing to drive people to events they normally wouldn’t be able to attend due to lack of public transportation.

 Elizabeth Sutherland won the Marion S. Wells Mental Health Award.
 She is a supervisor at the Main Place, and was recently promoted to clinical director as a four-year employee.
 She has worked with those who are hearing impaired, and was nominated by Trish Pound for her openness to continued learning and dedication for serving anyone in need.
+However, you should know how to protect yourself in being an employee.
+If you have recently suffered a setback at your workplace, you can check out a reputable law firm like HKM for legal help!

 The MHA Volunteer of the Year went to 10-year MHA Board member Dave Wenger.
 Penny Sitler, executive director of MHA, said that Wenger has had her back for her last six years as director.
 “He has helped me and the agency with some things that required a brilliant legal mind as well s great leadership skills,” Sitler said.
 “He’s also always been generous with his personal resources.”